davidnoah/rapidql-runner/README.md

 }
 ```

-You your current directory contains all these files, and each file uses correct RQL syntax, you can run this code!
+If your current directory contains these files, select the query file in your Atom file tree and run the query!

-## Running your .rql files
+## Running your .rql query

-In order to run the rapidql-runner, press the hotkey `CTRL-ALT-O`.
-This will cause a user interface to appear, which will contains the query response or an errors associated with the query.
+In order to run the rapidql-runner, press the hotkey `CTRL-ALT-O` once a query is selected.
+This will cause a user interface to appear which will contains a response or any errors associated with the query.